Kafva/kage/README.md

 ### iOS
-Unit tests can be ran from within Xcode, the tests expect the development server to be running on localhost.
+Unit tests can be ran from within Xcode, the tests expect the development server to be running on localhost, the passphrase should be set to 'x'.
 ```bash
 ./tools/serverdevel.sh run
 ```